Atem18/atemlire/app/_posts/2021-09-14-how-to-develop-a-wordpress-theme-inside-a-container.md

 title: How to develop a WordPress theme inside a container

 ---
-Hi folks, today we will learn about developing and building a WordPress theme inside a container.
+Hi folks, today we will learn about developing a WordPress theme inside a container.

 We will use Docker compose because infrastructure as code is the way to go nowadays.